Cezar04/jobfull/README.md

 ## Open Frontend folder in your IDE
 - run `$ npm install` in IDE terminal;
 - run `$ npm start`;

+!!! if you want to implement your own database, change in BASE_URL.js file, the url for Backend: 'http://localhost:8080/api/v1';